 1964 Consultant in Obstetrics and Gynaecology.

 Apr 1966 Appointed an Officer (Brother) of The Most Venerable Order of the Hospital of St John of Jerusalem.

-Apr 1969 Became Director General Army Medical Services with the rank of Lieutenant General in succession to Lieutenant General Sir Robert Drew.
+Mar 1969 Became Director General Army Medical Services with the rank of Lieutenant General in succession to Lieutenant General Sir Robert Drew.

-14 June 1969 Knight Commander of the Most Venerable Order of the British Empire in the Birthday Honours List.
+14 June 1969 Appointed Knight Commander of the Most Venerable Order of the British Empire in the Birthday Honours List.

-Held the appointment of medical director to the Margaret Pyke Centre in Bloomsbury.
+Held the appointment of Senior Medical Officer to the Margaret Pyke Centre in Bloomsbury.

 27 Feb 1979 Lieutenant General Sir Norman Talbot died at the Cambridge Military Hospital, Aldershot, after a long illness.
 He was 65 years old.
 A funeral service was held at All Saints Parish Church Fleet, Hants on 5 March followed by a private cremation.
 A memorial service followed on 18 May in the Chapel of the Royal Hospital, Chelsea.

 - Entry No: 1720.
 Drew R, 1968.
 Commissioned Officers in the Medical Services of the British Army 1660–1960, Vol II Roll of Officers in the RAMC 1898–1960.
 London, Wellcome Historical Library.

 - Obituary, Br Med J (1979); 1:960 (Published 7 April 1979).